-A popular item in the Dominican diet which is not always everyone’s favourite is the papaya, known in the DR as ‘lechosa’.
-And most popularly consumed in this delicious batida de lechosa (papaya milkshake).
-Several countries in the region seem to shy away from the word papaya, which has – it appears – other connotations.
-Venezuelans also call it ‘lechosa’, and the Cubans ‘fruta bomba’.
-In English it is also known as ‘pawpaw’.
+A popular item in the Dominican diet which is not always everyone’s favourite is the papaya, known in the DR as ‘lechosa’, and most popularly consumed in this delicious Batida de Lechosa (Papaya Milkshake).

 I am a huge fan of lechosa.
 At the risk of being excessively poetic or even cheesy, I would describe the subtle flavour of lechosa as the taste-bud equivalent of inhaling the gentle perfume of a fragrant rose.
 Others may challenge this.
 In contrast, I have heard that some find the smell and taste reminiscent of vomit.
 This just shows that there is no accounting for taste.